Ryzhara/pygvas/docs/struct_property.md

 - Custom structs can contain nested properties of any type
 - Special structs have their own specific binary format
 - The GUID field is used to uniquely identify struct types
-- Property names and types are strings
+- PropertyFactory names and types are strings
 - The "None" terminator indicates the end of property list in custom structs